Dobhar-chú

 The Dobhar-chú (/ga/; lit. 'water dog' or 'water hound'), or King otter, is a creature of Irish and Scottish folklore.
 It resembles both a dog and an otter, though it sometimes is described as half dog, half fish.
-It lives in water and has fur with protective properties.
-There are little to no written records of the Dobhar-Chú since its legend has relied heavily on oral storytelling and tradition.
+It is said to possess fur with protective properties and live in the water.
+Its legend has relied heavily on oral storytelling and tradition, and there have been little to no written records of the Dobhar-chú.